Leptokurtic/Tidying-Data/README.md

 =================================================================================================

-This file describes how run_analysis.R script works.
+This file describes the function of the run_analysis.R script.

 run_analysis.R is a script for tidying the Samsung smartphone datasets in preperation for working working with them.